 - Fungible (ERC20) versus non-fungible token contracts (ERC721)

-If we click on one of our tokens, we get more information about it (as in the Contracts view), including details of all events that have taken place such as token transfers.
+If we click on one of our tokens, we get more information about it (as in the Contracts view).

 The contracts view displays all contracts that have been deployed to your network.